insideMan15/Textbook-of-Operating-System-Concepts-/ch1/ex_answer.md

 *1.19*
 From slowest to fastest:
 Magnetic tapes -> Optical disk -> Hard-dist drives -> Nonvolatile memory -> Main memory -> Cache -> Registers

+*1.20*
+SMP systems: each peer CPU processor performs all tasks, including operating-system functions and user processes.
+All processors share physical memory over the system bus.

+*1.21*
+a: Easy for only one process.
+For multitasking environment, must ensure that each process obtain the most recently updated cache value.
+b: We must make sure that a updated value in one cache is immediately reflected in all other caches where it resides.(usually a hardware issue)
+c: when a replica is updated in one place, all other replicas are brought up to date as soon as possible